ontio/ontology/docs/specifications/cli_user_guide.md

 --gaslimit
 The gaslimit parameter is used to set the gaslimit of the current node transaction pool to accept transactions.
 Transactions below this gaslimit will be discarded.
 The default value is 20000.

---enabletxpoolpreexec
+--disabletxpoolpreexec
-The enabletxpoolpreexec parameter is used to enable preExecute in the transaction pool, which checks whether a transactor has sufficient balance to cover transaction cost.
-For those who have insufficient balance, the transactions from network will be discarded by the transaction pool.
-By default, preExecute is disabled when ontology bootstrap.
+The disabletxpoolpreexec parameter is used to disable preExecution of a transaction from network in the transaction pool.
+By default, preExecution is enabled when ontology bootstrap.

 --disablesyncverifytx
 The disablesyncverifytx is used to disable sync verify transaction in send transaction,include rpc restful websocket.